pantheon-systems/documentation/source/partials/create-new-site-new-dash.md

    <Alert title="Note" type="info">

-   Eligible Organizations can add their own sites to this list!
+   Eligible workspaces can add their own sites to this list!
 We call these [Custom Upstreams](/guides/custom-upstream), and they function as common start states.
-Organizations use them to spin up multiple sites with the same codebase, modules, plugins, themes, etc., and to make quick updates to these sites en masse.
+Workspaces use them to spin up multiple sites with the same codebase, modules, plugins, themes, etc., and to make quick updates to these sites en masse.

    </Alert>